bormaxi8080/osint-timeline/DRAFT.md

 DNS History - Largest archive of DNS records - Domain History: https://completedns.com/dns-history/

+Saporo helps you understand your environment from the perspective of an attacker.
+Identify and address attack paths, misconfigurations and other vulnerabilities by continuously mapping assets, discovering risks, and prioritizing remediation efforts for IT and security teams: https://www.saporo.io/product

 Open source pre-operation C2 server based on Python and PowerShell: https://github.com/mhaskar/Octopus/